wri/aqueduct30_data_download/metadata.md

 # Aqueduct 3.0 Water Risk Atlas Metadata

+**Data is embargoed until August 6th.
+Do not use / share without permission from WRI**

 This document helps you understand the downloaded Aqueduct water risk atlas data.
 For questions, check out our [FAQ page](todo).
 The methodology and a full description of the indicators can be found in the Aqueduct 3.0 technical note and future projections technical note (todo: add link when ready).

 There are two ways to download Aqueduct water risk atlas data: